tmagrino/fabric-voting/README.md

   * 1 election store called "election",
   * 16 district stores "district1" through "district16", and
   * 16 additional workers "worker1" through "worker16".

 If you need _additional_ workers and stores, you can create credentials following the instructions in the Fabric manual
 (discussed in [master branch
 README doc](https://github.com/apl-cornell/fabric/blob/master/doc/manual/src/runtime.mkdn)
-or [the published 0.3.0 release manual](http://www.cs.cornell.edu/projects/fabric/manual/0.3.0/html/node-config.html)).
+and [the published 0.3.0 release manual](http://www.cs.cornell.edu/projects/fabric/manual/0.3.0/html/node-config.html)).
 We suggest copying the properties from an existing worker or store (eg.
 `$REPO/etc/config/district1.properties`).